Strong negation in the theory of computable functionals TCF: The Theory of Computable Functionals TCF

-\end{example} To assert properties of programs i.e., \textit{totality} or \textit{correctness}, we need corresponding formulas.
+\end{exa} To assert properties of programs i.e., \textit{totality} or \textit{correctness}, we need the corresponding formulas.
 E.g., the intended domain of $\mathtt{nbin}$ above are all finite natural numbers.
 Formally we introduce a predicate $\T{\Nat}$ with

 and it is the \textit{smallest} predicate with this property i.e.,